zalando/postgres-operator/docs/administrator.md

 ## Custom Pod Environment Variables

-It is possible to configure a config map which is used by the Postgres pods as an additional provider for environment variables.
+It is possible to configure a ConfigMap which is used by the Postgres pods as an additional provider for environment variables.

 One use case is to customize the Spilo image and configure it with environment variables.
-The config map with the additional settings is configured in the operator's main config map:
+The ConfigMap with the additional settings is configured in the operator's main ConfigMap:

 **postgres-operator ConfigMap**